Here's how you can speed up the healing of a pulled muscle

 • your musculature is pre-damaged.

 In the case of a mild strain, the recovery period lasts between four and six days.
-It usually takes several weeks before you can put full weight on your affected muscle again.
-So an important rule for speeding up recovery from a pulled muscle is "Don't rush it!"
+It usually takes several weeks before you can fully strain your affected muscle again.
+An important rule to speed up the healing of a pulled muscle is therefore "Don't rush it!"

 Good to know: Unlike a strain, a torn muscle fiber is characterized by a bluish discoloration, stabbing pain and a strong feeling of tightness.
 In some cases, there may even be a dent in the affected area.
 Loading of the corresponding muscle is no longer possible - the muscle fiber tear must be examined by a doctor.